Editorial disclosure: We earn from qualifying Amazon purchases at no extra cost to you. Picks are independently researched. Full disclosure →

 ASUS AX6000 WiFi 6 Gaming Router (TUF-AX6000)

-Mid-tier WiFi 6 gaming router, 6 Gbps throughput, dual-band (2.4GHz + 5GHz), AiProtection and Game Accelerator, USB 3.1 for game installation, highly rated by customers with 1,900+ reviews.
-ASUS TUF line is more affordable than ROG but still gaming-focused.
+Mid-tier WiFi 6 gaming router, 6 Gbps throughput, dual-band (2.4GHz + 5GHz), AiProtection and Game Accelerator, USB 3.1 for game installation, Well-reviewed on Amazon with 1,900+ reviews.
+ASUS TUF line is more competitively priced than ROG but still gaming-focused.
 AX6000 means 6 Gbps total (older WiFi 5 routers top out at 3.5 Gbps).
 Game Accelerator still prioritizes gaming traffic.
 USB 3.1 port lets you install games on external SSD for faster loading (useful if your PC storage is full).
 Dual-band is adequate for most households.

 ✓ Why GiftedPicks chose this

 Best value gaming router.
-WiFi 6 with Game Accelerator, USB 3.1 for game storage, dual-band. highly rated by customers with 1,900 reviews.
+WiFi 6 with Game Accelerator, USB 3.1 for game storage, dual-band.
+Well-reviewed on Amazon with 1,900 reviews.
 Under $200.
 Best bang for buck.
 Compatibility is broad, setup is painless, and the warranty actually covers real issues.

 ⚠ Not ideal for